GenGrim76/Pareto-Optimal-GDC/DP_format.md

 4: t_decompr_FM-index(D)
 ```

-When we are in the exact solution case, we consider the following:
+When we are in the Exact Solution case, we consider the following:

 ***SD-RAM Scenario***